WordPress/gutenberg/packages/dataviews/README.md

 - `supportedLayouts`: array of layouts supported.
 By default, all are: `table`, `grid`, `list`.
 - `deferredRendering`: whether the items should be rendered asynchronously.
 Useful when there's a field that takes a lot of time (e.g.: previews). `false` by default.
 - `onSelectionChange`: callback that returns the selected items.
 So far, only the `list` view implements this.
+- `onDetailsChange`: callback that signals the user triggered the details for a item.
+Only used by the `list` view.

 ## Contributing to this package